muldjord/skyscraper/README.md

 #### Version 2.9.0 (In progress, unreleased)
 * MAJOR: Now looks up Amiga lha files in the Amiberry "whdload_db.xml" and retrieves data from "openretro.org" based on the uuid from the xml
+* Added search based fallback pass for Amiga when game isn't found via uuid
-* Added "<scanline>" effect to compositor.
-Check documentation at github for more info
+* Added "<scanlines>" effect to compositor.
+Check [here](ARTWORK.md) for more info (Thank you to "jakejm79" for suggesting this)
 * "mobygames" module now uses https
 * Fixed bug in "openretro" module where "developer" would potentially scrape wrong under certain circumstances
 * Improved "description" scraping for "openretro" module
+* Improved bracket tag handling for Amiga lha files A LOT

 #### Version 2.8.3 (8th December 2018)
 * Added "region" and "lang" options to "[platform]" section of config.ini